T

 viewpoint

-Seattle's iconic landmark offering unparalleled 360-degree views of the city, Puget Sound, and surrounding mountains from its observation deck.
-The rotating glass floor adds a unique perspective.
+Seattle's iconic landmark offering unparalleled 360-degree views of the city, Puget Sound, and surrounding mountains.
+Features a rotating glass floor for a unique perspective.

 3. Afternoon